FAQ on ADMISSIONS

 Q : I accidently applied with wrong information.
 Can I correct it?

-A : Please send an e-mail to the KUGSIS admission office (firstname.lastname@example.org) with your name, application number and what you need to correct.
-Please note that your basic information (including Name and E-mail address) cannot be revised, so make sure that you enter the correct information when you submit your on-line application.
+A : Please send an e-mail to the KU GSIS Admission Office (email@example.com) with your name, application number and what you need to correct.
+Please note that your basic information (including Name, E-mail address, and the date of birthday) cannot be revised, so make sure that you enter the correct information when you submit your on-line application.

 Q : Can I receive submitted documents after admission process?